LONGTIME® Label – Transparency

 This section contains all the information you need to understand the LONGTIME® certification process.
 The aim is to be as transparent as possible, as requested by consumers and, in the near future, by member states in the fight against greenwashing.

-The LONGTIME® label, an environmental claim
+The LONGTIME® ECOLABEL, the environmental claim for durability

 In addition to sustainability, the LONGTIME® label verifies the following aspects to be sure that the labelled products are virtuous in each of the important life cycle phases:

-• PR1: Health, safety and environmental protection
+• Criterion 35: Health, safety and environmental protection

-• PR2: Energy performance
+• Criterion 36: Energy performance

-• PR3: Equipment end-of-life management
+• Criterion 37: Equipment end-of-life management

 Why study product durability?